×

 At some point, the rapidly approaching end of a machine's service life will be vividly apparent.
 In other cases, the machine may fail precipitously with little to no warning.
 These are known as sudden-death failures.
 Regardless, it is time to begin preserving evidence by securing the crime scene.

-Alert operators and maintenance staff that the failure has occurred (or is about to occur) and that protection of evidence is critically important.
-Assuming the above-listed pre-failure data and evidence collection was already in full-stride, the following should be performed during machine failure or just after:
+Alert operators and maintenance staff that the failure has occurred (or is about to occur) and that evidence protection is critically important.
+Assuming the above-listed pre-failure data and evidence collection were already in full stride, the following should be performed during machine failure or just after:

 1. Document all final readings while the machine is still running: temperatures, vibe, shaft displacement, pressure, speeds, loads, flow rates, etc.